List of titles and honours of George VI

-King George VI received numerous decorations and honorary appointments, both during and before his time as monarch of the United Kingdom and the dominions.
+George VI received numerous decorations and honorary appointments, both during and before his time as monarch of the United Kingdom and the dominions.
 Of those listed below; where two dates are shown, the first indicates the date of receiving the award or title, and the second indicates the date of its loss or renunciation.

 Titles, styles, and honours

 Titles and styles

 George VI was from birth a Prince of the United Kingdom, and was subsequently created a royal duke.
 It was as a duke that he succeeded his brother, King Edward VIII, to the throne.